droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/doc/D2/README.md

 The following are the outputs from the execution:

-- `results/D2/bert_tweet/metrics.txt` - the classification report for BertTweet model
+- `results/D2/bert_tweet/metrics.txt` - the classification report for BERTweet model
-- `outputs/D2/bert_tweet/D2_scores.out` - containing scores from running baseline lightgbm model
+- `outputs/D2/bert_tweet/D2_scores.out` - contains scores from running BERTweet model